-Women’s wetsuits weren’t always as prolific as they are today, but with more women surfing than ever, the industry has stepped up to provide.
-Along with the increase of ladies in the lineup is an increase in the amount of quality surf gear tailored for women.
+Women’s wetsuits weren’t always as prolific as they are today, but with more women surfing than ever, surf brands have stepped up to provide.
+Along with the increase of ladies in the lineup is an increase in the amount of quality surf wear and surf swimwear tailored for women.

 Women’s surf style and design have come a long way over the past 15 years.
 From women’s wetsuits to surf suits to one-pieces, we have more options than ever to be comfortable in the water and look good doing it.